 Humor helps to keep things light.
 If you’re concerned about hurting his feelings, try this: “Sorry, I can’t accept your offer.
 My husband and I have a pact.
 He’s the only one that loosens my muscles and vice-versa.”

 What do you do if that doesn’t work?

 Being gracious doesn’t make us a doormat.
 If your kind attempt doesn’t get him to keep his hands to himself, be direct.
 “Jeremy, I’m not comfortable being massaged.
 Please stop and don’t do it again.”
 Before he has time to say anything, change the subject.
 This way, you’ve set firm boundaries, and by continuing to talk to him, you show there are no hard feelings.

 If it continues, contact HR.
 Most companies have a hands-off policy.
 Besides, if he were to administer the massage incorrectly, he could pinch a nerve.
 Since it happened at work, they would be liable.

 If you’re the one giving massages out of the kindness of your heart, how can you be sure that your thoughtfulness is taken the right way?

 Offer the massages to both men and women and in public view.
-That way there’s no misunderstood sexual undertones.
+That way, there are no misunderstood sexual undertones.

-Always ask first and give the person time to reply before you touch him or her.
-Just because they said, “Yes” the first time doesn’t give you an all access pass.
+Always ask first and give people time to reply before you touch them.
+Just because they said yes the first time doesn’t give you an all-access pass.

-Offer them an easy “out” so they realize your feelings won’t be hurt if they say, “No thanks.”
+Offer them an easy “out” so they realize your feelings won’t be hurt if they say “No thanks.”
 Something like, “Jen, we’re all tense from working like crazy.
 I’m offering everyone a brief shoulder massage.
 Would you like one now, or perhaps later?”
-If she answers, “later,” she might really mean, “Never!”
+If she answers, “Later,” she might really mean, “Never!”
 You give her an out by saying, “Sure.
 Let me know when you’re ready.”
-If she never comes to you, don’t offer her again.
+If she never comes to you, don’t ask her again.